Fo3nix/DutchGroceryOptimizer/README.md

 - The backend should use Spring Boot
 - The backend should use Spring Security
   - For login/logout functionality
-  - This way a user can only see their own shopping carts
+  - This way a user can only see their own shopping carts and personalize them
   -
 - The backend should use Spring Data JPA
 - The backend should use an PostgreSQL database as the amount of data will be large (so in-memory like H2 is not a good option)
 - The backend should use a REST API
 - The backend should use Thymeleaf to render the frontend

+### Classes
+#### Product
+- id?
+- name
+- sku
+- description
+- category
+- nutrition
+- promotion
+- store
+- base unit
+- quantity
+- price
+- image url
+- product url

 ### Persistence
 - The database should have a table for products